 Parser

-When it comes to writing a parser, your approach depends on your project’s goals.
+There are different ways to approach parsing.
+You can either write one by hand or use a parser generator.
 For compilers or interpreters, you can use a parser generator.
 However, if you’re working on tools like formatters or language servers, your parser needs to handle broken code gracefully.
 This can be either done with a tool like treesitter that can handle broken code to some extent and also by writing your own.
 Of course writing your own is more fun.

 - “Write JS Parser in Rust” by Boshen is an excellent introductory guide.